GeRDI-Project/GerdiKubed_Operations/README.md

 * Pub key in .ssh/authorized\_keys in roots's home on the remote machines
 * Python > 2.6
 * Ansible >= 2.4.2.0 (on the control machine, only linux distros are supported!)
-* at least two network interface for k8s-nodes and master
+* Two private network interfaces for k8s-nodes and k8s-master.
+Two private and one public interface for load balancer nodes.
+* The playbooks assume the following order: First interface = sshd listening interface, Second interface = OVN overlay network interface and (for load balancer nodes): Third interface = internet endpoint)
 * All nodes must have valid DNS-Records (configured in production).
 IP-Addresses are no longer supported.
   If this condition is not fulfilled the k8s-mgmt.yml-playbook will fail.